Stephens House and Gardens

 The collection was established by the Finchley Society with the assistance of the Writing Equipment Society and the London Borough of Barnet.
 The museum is currently closed as it prepares to move to the estate’s new visitor centre in Easter 2017.

 Avenue House provides modern, comfortable facilities for conferences, business functions and exhibitions.
 It is also an ideal venue for family celebrations including birthdays and anniversaries.
-Avenue House is an approved venue for civil ceremonies and we can host your wedding, child naming ceremony or renewal of vows.
+Avenue House is an approved venue for civil ceremonies and they can host your wedding, child naming ceremony or renewal of vows.
 The house is also an ideal venue for businesses to hold conferences, work parties and events plus meetings for 2-80 people,

 Stephens House and Gardens have expert staff to offer their clients the very best experience at Avenue House, creating great memories of your wedding or facilitating the success of your business meeting.
 They can even help you find and choose presents for any occasion - it doesn't matter if you need an amazing wedding present or the best Valentine's gift – check out here some of their ideas.
 The Salon is ideal for ceremonies and is often hired together with the Drawing Room for civil weddings and receptions.
 The Dining Room is the perfect setting for a traditional dining experience for up to 24 guests, while the Drawing Room is the ideal choice for family gatherings and large seminars.
 First-floor rooms include Stephens Room, a light and airy room ideal for training and meetings and the Study Room, a popular venue for smaller meetings and private functions.

 Stephens House and Gardens provide a wonderful location for any celebration, with the gardens acting as a perfect backdrop particularly for wedding photographs.
 The children’s play area is great for family celebrations that include young children and with wooded areas and lawns, there is plenty of scope for walks and play areas for all ages.